-One interesting thing about their Business Class on LOT’s Embraers is that they block two seats for each passenger, for “extra comfort”.
+One interesting thing about their Business Class on LOT’s Embraer is that they block two seats for each passenger for “extra comfort”.
 So, if you are traveling solo, you have the whole row for yourself.
-And if you are traveling with someone, you have to book either on each side of the plane or one behind the other.
+And if you are traveling with someone, you must book either on each side of the plane or behind the other.
 I took some screenshots when doing the check-in to clarify what I mean:

 I guess they do this so that each passenger has direct access to the aisle.
-This layout makes the business-class cabin feel very empty and intimate.
-It also gives a lot of room on the overhead bins, which by the way are much larger than in any other Embraer I flew before (KLM’s, Aerolineas Argentinas, Lufthansa, etc.)
+This layout makes the business-class cabin feel empty and intimate.
+It also gives a lot of room on the overhead bins, which are much larger than in any other Embraer I flew before (KLM’s, Aerolineas Argentinas, Lufthansa, etc.)

-Boarding was completed after 20 minutes, but we had to queue at the gate for around 15 more minutes before we were able to depart.
-The captain told us we had lost our departing slot and now we had to be rescheduled.
+Boarding was completed after 20 minutes, but we had to queue at the gate for around 15 more minutes before we could depart.
+The captain told us we had lost our departing slot, and now we had to be rescheduled.
 Soon, we pushed back and started going toward the runway.
 For some reason, we were assigned the furthermost runway, close to Terminal 4.

 The takeoff was beautiful and a bit windy.
 Check the full video on my YouTube channel!

 Once airborne, the crew started with the meal service.
 There was a welcome drink, and then a tray with the main service.
 There were two options for the main dish: pork or fish (cod).